MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-global-address-book.md

 # Enable global address book for project operations
 The Dynamics 365 Global Address Book is a centralized repository that stores and manages address and contact information for various entities such as customers, vendors, employees, and other stakeholders.
 By consolidating this information, the global address book ensures data consistency, simplifies data management, and enables seamless communication across different modules and processes within Dynamics 365.

+This feature enables the management of multiple physical and electronic addresses for customers, vendors, and contacts.
+It also supports the use of delivery addresses in project quotations, contracts, and invoices.

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

 To use this feature for Microsoft **Dynamics 365 Project Operations non-stocked/resource-based scenarios**, below are the requirements: